-However, many times any wiring, pipes and/or duct work that resides behind a soffit can be moved to an internal wall structure — just keep in mind that the extra materials and labor required to do this will add to the overall remodeling budget.
+However, many times any wiring, pipes, and/or ductwork that resides behind a soffit can be moved to an internal wall structure — just keep in mind that the extra materials and labor required to do this will add to the overall remodeling budget.

-Extend cabinets to the ceiling
+1. Extend cabinets to the ceiling

 Without a bulky kitchen soffit in the way, one remodel idea is to extend the upper cabinetry fully to the ceiling.
 For example, in the transitional kitchen remodel shown above, the homeowners decided to take their refaced Prestige Square cabinet doors to the ceiling.
 The height of these new cabinets lends itself to transitional kitchen designs and creates the illusion of more space.